Find out about what we have been doing recently and learn about some of our discoveries.

 On the 11th December TV presenter and art historian Dan Cruickshank came to the History Centre to give a talk on Avebury and South Wraxall Manors.
 Dorothy Treasure did the initial study on Avebury Manor when the National Trust first purchased it in the mid-90s.
 She had a lively exchange of views with Dan on the day.

-We are seeking new volunteers to join our team who are making a record of Wiltshire’s historic farm buildings.
+We are looking for volunteers to join our team who are making a record of Wiltshire’s historic farm buildings.
 You can find out more details about the Farmstead Project here.
-For further information contact Tim Mayhew on email: email@example.com
+For further information contact Tim Mayhew on email: firstname.lastname@example.org

 Dated Features Project